fluescher/cascld-kubernetes/04-networking-ingress/readme.md

 - What happens if you configured a wrong backend?
 - Can you access the ingress ressource from outside of the cluster?
 - Can you access the ingress ressource from inside the cluster?
+- Try to draw a short diagram showing all involved components